SC4RECROWx/SC4RECROWx/README.md

 <h3 align="center">A Tech Enthusiast with a passion for Software Engineering and Cybersecurity.</h3>

 <p align="center">
-  I'm currently a Mechanical Engineer at <b>PT Bosowa Berlian Motor</b> and a student at <b>Universitas Teknologi Akba Makassar (UNITAMA)</b>.
+  I'm currently a Working at <b>PT Bosowa Berlian Motor</b> and a student at <b>Universitas Teknologi Akba Makassar (UNITAMA)</b>.
 I'm passionate about bridging my mechanical engineering background with the world of technology, focusing on programming, networking, and security.
 </p>

 ---